ja-klaudiusz/TurboCoolStack/README.md

 - **app/web**: A web app grounded on Next.js with Tailwind CSS.
 - **packages/ui**: This workspace serves as a central repository for UI React components, styled with Tailwind CSS.

+## ⚙️ Prerequisites

+Before you proceed with the setup, ensure that your development environment meets the following requirements.
+This project was created with specific versions of Node and Yarn to avoid compatibility issues and leverage their latest features.
+Here are the versions you'll need:

+- **Node.js**: Version 18.

+- **Yarn**: Version 4.

+By using the same versions, you’re aligning with the project's original development environment, minimizing potential issues related to version discrepancies.

 ## 🔧 Setup & Installation

 1. Clone the repository.